Myth Busting: How Will DPI™ Impact My Day as a Provider?

 #3: The Midway Knock is intrusive

-Before implementing Coleman improvements, we often observe providers coming out of exam rooms searching for their MAs.
+Before implementing Coleman’s efficiency improvements, we often observe providers coming out of exam rooms searching for their MAs.
 Sometimes it is because the provider needs labs drawn, or a vaccine given, but at other—less fortunate–times it is to request a missing instrument, such as a speculum or an oversized BP cuff.
 The Midway Knock helps prevent embarrassing occurrences like these, which can damage a provider’s image in terms of bedside manner.
 The Midway Knock comes at roughly the halfway point in the visit and provides a timely check-in to ensure that both provider and patient have everything required to successfully complete their visit.
 Per protocol, the MA knocks briefly, waits for an ‘ok’, and then enters the exam room to receive instruction on what the patient and provider need before stepping back out.

 As long as the MA listens at the door for a pause in conversation and/or any cues not to interrupt, then the knock should be helpful, vs. intrusive.
 If we use Roland, the patient mentioned above, as an example, his Midway Knock allows his MA to draw vaccines up part-way through the provider portion of the visit, thus shortening the time Roland must wait in the exam room after his provider has exited.
-Roland can receive his vaccines directly after he’s completed the provider portion of his visit, reducing Cycle Time.
+Roland can receive his vaccines directly after he’s completed the provider portion of his visit, improving efficiency and reducing Cycle Time.
 This practice also demonstrates “Effective Patient Care Team Communication”, which is an area of evaluation on many patient satisfaction surveys, including the Press-Ganey sample below.

 #4: DPI™ will contribute to provider burnout